Blurb: Books

 A blurb on a book can be any combination of quotes from the work, the author, the publisher, reviews or fans, a summary of the plot, a biography of the author or simply claims about the importance of the work.

 In the 1980s, Spy ran a regular feature called "Logrolling in Our Time" which exposed writers who wrote blurbs for one another's books.

 Blurb requests

 Prominent writers can receive large volumes of blurb requests from aspiring authors.
 This has led some writers to turn down such requests as a matter of policy.
 For example, Gary Shteyngart announced in The New Yorker that he would no longer write blurbs, except for certain writers with whom he had a professional or personal connection.
 Neil Gaiman reports that "Every now and again, I stop doing blurbs....
 The hiatus lasts for a year or two, and then I feel guilty or someone asks me at the right time, and I relent."
 Jacob M. Appel reports that he received fifteen to twenty blurb requests per week and tackles "as many as I can."

-Parody blurbs

-Many humorous books and films parody blurbs that deliver exaggerated praise by unlikely people and insults disguised as praise.